Auth

 Anonymousanyonepublic reads

-Service-auth JWTthird-party apps acting on behalf of a useranything permissioned (spaces, communities)
+Service-auth JWTthird-party apps acting on behalf of a userauthority-side ops + record-host fallback

 In-process server clientyour own server codeloaders / actions that skip HTTP entirely